golemfoundation/wildland-client/Documentation/sync.rst

 * returning the StorageWatcher through the watcher() method (it's preferable to first check if there's no watcher-interval parameter in the manifest - see local.py implementation)

+Draft idea for extended storage syncing:

+* Custom storage syncers should inherit the BaseSyncer class, implementing at least the start_sync, stop_sync, is_running and iter_errors methods.
+Optionally one_shot_sync, is_synced can be implemented
+* Information about a given syncer is given through class params: SOURCE_TYPES/TARGET_TYPES is a list of strings accepted as source/target StorageBackend.TYPE (a list consisting of a single "*" string means any storage syncer is accepted; priority is given to syncers without "*"), ONE_SHOT, UNIDIRECTIONAL and REQUIRES_MOUNT specify whether the syncer can handle one_shot sync, unidirectional syncing and if it requires storages to be mounted, respectively.
+* SYNCER_NAME can be used to enforce using a given syncer.